eegg/school-policies-and-procedures/uncollected-children.rst

 * A full written report of the incident is recorded in the child’s file.
 * Depending on circumstances, we reserve the right to charge parents for the additional hours worked by our staff.
 * Ofsted may be informed.
+* Any guardian who is late collecting their child will have to pay for all extra time at the *Unbooked Childcare Rate*.